 2015 – Gifford earns EPA ENERGY STAR Certification, joining a list of top 25 percent of energy-efficient hospitals nationwide.

 2015 – Gifford announces it has met its state approved operating margin for the 16th consecutive year.

-2015 – Wiemann Lamphere Architects are selected to design the independent living apartments at the new Morgan Orchards Senior Living Community in Randolph Center, Vermont.
-The Colchester, Vermont design firm will build on Gifford’s original design concept to create a vibrant neighborhood for the 25-acre campus, which includes the new Menig Nursing Home and planned future assisted living.
+2015 – Wiemann Lamphere Architects are selected to design the independent living apartments at the new Morgan Orchards Senior Living Community in Randolph Center.
+The concept is to create a vibrant neighborhood for the 25-acre campus, which includes the new Menig Nursing Home and planned future assisted living.

 2015 – Renovation of the old Menig space is completed, creating 25 private patient rooms and marking the completion of the second phase of the Vision for the Future campaign.

 2015 – Gifford chooses to work with accountable care organization Community Health Accountable Care (CHAC), which is comprised of nine Federally Qualified Health Centers and a Primary Care Association.